contextgeneric/cgp-patterns/content/generic-accessor-providers.md

 # Context-Generic Accessor Providers

-Although the previous accessor implementation for `ApiClient` works, we have to have explicit and concrete access to the `ApiClient` context in order to implement the accessors.
-While this is not too bad with only two accessor methods, it can quickly become tedious once the application grows, and we need to implement many accessors across many contexts.
-It would be more efficient if we can implement _context-generic_ providers for field accessors, and then use them for any context that contains a given field.
+While the previous accessor implementation for `ApiClient` works, it requires explicit and concrete access to the `ApiClient` context to implement the accessors.
+While this approach is manageable with only a couple of accessor methods, it can quickly become cumbersome as the application grows and requires numerous accessors across multiple contexts.
+A more efficient approach would be to implement _context-generic_ providers for field accessors, allowing us to reuse them across any context that contains the relevant field.

-To make the implementation of context-generic accessors possible, the `cgp` crate offers a derivable `HasField` trait that can be used as a proxy to access the fields in a concrete context.
+To enable the implementation of context-generic accessors, the `cgp` crate provides a derivable `HasField` trait.
+This trait acts as a _proxy_, allowing access to fields in a concrete context.
 The trait is defined as follows:

 ```rust
 # use core::marker::PhantomData;